Cross Validation in R: What You Must Know in 2025?

 Package: caret

-Function: Automates model training with integrated cross-validation.
+Function: Automates the process of model training and cross-validation.

 Package: DAAG